gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Little Gas won't let go of Noxy's hand, and for once she doesn't resent it
     *   Bonzon cuts Indy off: "hear it for yourself"
         *   Choegyal reports: "He was trying to pass a hammer to the prisoner with his food"
-        *   Gas blusters: "Of course it's mind, I was just going to fix up my leg"
+        *   Gas blusters: "Of course it's mine, I was just going to fix up my leg"
         *   Bonzon steps forward and looks at him like a hawk looking at a rabbit: "You're lying"
         *   orders the soldiers to put Gas in with the ranger
     *   Indy steps in the way and loses her temper: "You don't give orders in my village!"